 Can you explain the Project Managers job?

 My job is to deliver an asset or process to meet a business need.
 A project will run through several stages, including feasibility, various design phases, execution, and close-out.
-It is a project manager’s role to manage each of these stages to ensure they are delivered safely, on time, and budget.
+A project manager's role is to manage these stages to ensure they are delivered safely, on time, and budget.

 What are your main tasks?